ErikEJ/EFCorePowerTools/README.md

 ## Cross platform command line tool - efcpt

-A cross platform dotnet global tool is currently in preview, more information [here](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/GUI/efcpt/readme.md)
+If you do not use Visual Studio, a cross platform dotnet tool for reverse engineering is currently in preview, more information [here](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/GUI/efcpt/readme.md)

 ## Related NuGet packages